the-sam-mit/code_in_c/README.md

 # code_in_c
-This contains some direct implementation of some standard codes in C.
+This contains implementation of some standard codes in C.